Wells Fargo CD rates and review

 Wells Fargo offers three types of taxable CDs plus CD terms that can be included in an individual retirement account (IRA), allowing you to tailor your savings strategy to your financial situation:

 - Special CDs.
-If you can deposit at least $5,000, this option allows even more variety in term lengths and pays up to 1.65% APY.
+If you can deposit at least $5,000, this option allows you to open a five-month CD that pays up to 0.01% APY.

 Benefits of a Wells Fargo CD